awpala/my-omscs-notes/cs-6290/06-ilp.md

 <img src="./assets/06-003.png" width="450">
 </center>

-Consider **forwading** in the stage `E` as a potential resolution measure for this issue.
+Consider **forwarding** in the stage `E` as a potential resolution measure for this issue.
 Recall (cf. Lesson 3) that forwarding feeds the value(s) from the previous instruction into the subsequent instruction *before* the value(s) has been written to the register(s).

 Returning to the example from the previous section, and focusing on the stage `E` (as in the figure shown above), recall that there is a dependency between instructions `I1` and `I2`.
 Here, `I1` executes, and then subsequently `I2` also executes in the *same* cycle.